Want to stay cool and cozy without the high AC bills? Of course, you do.

 Tip #2: Cover openings

 - Mail slot: Unfortunately, this should stay unsealed to allow for mail delivery.
 However, you can purchase a mail slot cover which will allow for mail to be delivered without the cold air.
-For a no-cost option, you can also ‘seal’ your mail slot at night by covering it with a heavy material, like fleece.
+For a no-cost option, you can also ‘seal’ your mail slot by covering it with a heavy material, like fleece.

 - Doggie door: Seal this area when it’s not being used.